 I am so super excited to share this fabulous cupcake topper tutorial by Jennifer of Double the Fun Parties.
 Jennifer commissioned me to design a custom Nancy Drew Party for her daughter and she documented the whole set-up process.
 I will be sharing some of her fabulous tutorials and the party in the next few weeks.
 The party will knock your socks off!

 You can find the Nancy Drew Printable collection here.

-How To Make Love The Day Cupcake Toppers by Jennifer of Double The Fun Parties
+How To Make Cupcake Toppers

 Your punch just can’t reach the topper unless you cut away the border.
 I like to use my paper trimmer for this.
 Again, trim around the outer edges first, and then cut the toppers into rows or columns.

 I do think it’s nice to match your punch shape to your design.
 Here’s the flourish punch on two different backgrounds.
 I much prefer the flourish with the solid background as opposed to the sharp angles of the argyle.

 Now it’s time to attach your lollipop stick.
 You can find lollipop sticks in the baking aisle of your craft store.
 They come in two lengths and I prefer the longer sticks.
 You can push them more deeply into your cupcake, so you know they aren’t going anywhere.
 Just a thin bead of Aleene’s Thick Tacky Glue on about 1/2″ of your stick is all you need to attach the stick to the back of the topper.

 Now that you’ve made the toppers, insert them into your favorite cupcakes, cake, flower arrangement, or dinner!
 DIY party toppers are the best!!